alphagov/consent-api/client/README.md

 ## API

-The client Javascript adds a `SingleConsent` object to the `window`, allowing you to call its methods from your own script.
+The client Javascript adds a `Consent` object to the `window`, allowing you to call its methods from your own script.

 ### Methods